arielf/learning-to-learn/README.md

 to a single multiplicative input feature (`x1 * x2`).
-This projection of the input space to a new coordinate system perfectly describes the 4-quadrant mapping into the two diagonal sets, and results in a near perfect solution:
+This projection of the input space to a new coordinate system perfectly describes the 4-quadrant mapping into the two diagonal sets, and results in a near perfect solution without any need to increase model-complexity (add capacity in the form of hidden layers):

 ![Simple Classifier Solution](images/002-simple-classifier.png)

 ***Notes:***

   - Again once we pick the best and most relevant input feature, we get to near zero losses on both train and test sets after less than 500 iterations
-  - Again, there's no need to use hidden layers
+  - Again, there's no need for hidden layers
-  - Again convergence to a great solution is both fast and smooth
+  - Again, convergence to a great solution is both fast and smooth
   - The test and training loss are very close during training and end-up equal to each other
   - Because the boundaries between the clusters are much narrower, choices of smaller values for both the learning & regularization rates are helpful
   - The input feature choice is the most critical choice for a great solution